KittensAreHot/Vectorite/README.md

 ![N|Solid](https://i.imgur.com/5SKMYDU.png)

 ## Description
-This is a simple program made in javascript with the library p5.js.
+This is a simple program made in javascript with p5.js.
-It visualizes a vector field by spreading a bunch of particles that use their position and the given vector field to calculate their velocity.
+It visualizes vector fields by spreading a bunch of particles that use their position and the given vector field to calculate their velocity.
-Thus, producing a pretty visualizing of some function like those commented in the function ```vectorField(x, y)```.
+This produces a pretty visualization of some function like those commented in the function ```vectorField(x, y)```.

 ## Ideas for new featrures
  - [ ] Add a button to randomize the vector field